Your Questions, Answered

 Unfortunately, not.
 But if you have a question about buying Filippo Berio Olive Oils directly, please call us toll-free at 800.622.3746 and ask for our Sales Department.

-We use green plastic PET bottles because they’re 100% recyclable, high-quality food-grade, and BPA free.
-Additionally, manufacturing these bottles requires 60% less energy than glass counterparts.
+We use green plastic PET bottles because they’re 100% recyclable, food-grade and produced without using BPA.
 The flavor of our olive oil is not impacted by the PET bottle, so our exceptional flavor is preserved.

 Please contact us here.